timewave-computer/valence-protocol-ts/README.md

 ```

 3. Define config.
-   Copy [these](https://github.com/timewave-computer/valence-protocol-ts/tree/next/apps/domain-clients-example/src/config/domainClientsConfig) config files as an example.
-Only include the domains you are interested in working with.
+   Use the [example app config files](https://github.com/timewave-computer/valence-protocol-ts/blob/main/apps/domain-clients-example/src/config/domainClientsConfig/domainClients.config.ts) as a template.
+Only include the domains and chains you would like to support in your project.

 Example of the root config: